 Tuition and fees cover all textbooks, workbooks, and most school supplies for Lower School students.
-Tuition and fees do not cover the cost of backpacks or lunchboxes.
+Tuition and fees do not cover the cost of backpacks or lunch boxes.

-Episcopal students may purchase new or used textbooks online from Follett Virtual Bookstore or from another student.
+Episcopal students may purchase new or used textbooks online from the virtual bookstore or from another student.
 Episcopal provides access to library books.
 Loss or destruction of school-owned books or other materials will result in payment to the School.